 The first thing you need to do is make a list of your belongings.
 This can be done in a variety of ways.

 If you already have a list created by your insurance company, begin with this list and add new purchases.
 Once again, be sure to list the date purchased, the cost of the item at the time of purchase, and any serial numbers.
-This will help the mover or insurance company determine the correct value for any items that are missing or damaged.
+This will help the mover or insurance company determine the correct value for any missing or damaged items.

 Even if you create a written list, having photos helps provide a better description of the item.
 What should you photograph?
 Just about everything!
-For expensive items, such as laptops, televisions, and other electronics, we suggest taking a picture of the serial number to ensure you will be compensated for the exact model.
+We suggest taking a picture of the serial number for expensive items, such as laptops, televisions, and other electronics to ensure you will be compensated for the exact model.

 Although you should not put the original documents with your inventory list, you should keep a copy of these documents.
 This includes: